 From the Film:

-In Goblet of Fire, Dumbledore talking to Harry after the end of the end of year feast ("Remember Cedric") about how he has friends at Hogwarts and isn't alone... then lightly brushes his cheek with his hand on his way out of the room.
-Dumbledore was rather flamboyant in the film, but that bit right there... *Sigh* He really does love him.
+Dumbledore talking to Harry after the end of the end of year feast ("Remember Cedric") about how he has friends at Hogwarts and isn't alone... then lightly brushes his cheek with his hand on his way out of the room.
+Dumbledore was rather out-of-character earlier in the film ("HARRY DID YA PUT YA NAME IN THE GOBLET OF FIRE??") but that bit right there helped make up for it.

-Fleur's reaction to Harry having saved her sister "even though she wasn't yours to save" really serves to humanize her character; Clemence Poesy did a wonderful job in that one small moment.
+Fleur's reaction to Harry having saved her sister really serves to humanize her character; despite getting almost no lines in the film, Clemence Poesy did a wonderful job in that one small moment.